tm1307/career-pilot/README.md

 | Frontend | Vercel | career-pilot-ashy.vercel.app |
 | Backend | Render | port 10000 |

-Set all environment variables in your host's dashboard.
+Set all environment variables in your host dashboard.
 Add the production frontend URL to `ALLOWED_ORIGINS` on the backend.

 ---